 Juventus vs Torino (Turin Derby)

 The Turin Derby sees two teams from the northern Italian city of Turin face off against one another in a local rivalry that divides the city.
 Historically, Juventus has had a stronghold on the derby – unsurprising considering their league dominance – winning 71 times compared to Torino’s 35, with 43 draws between the teams.
 The used to share a ground before Juventus created their purpose built Allianz Stadium in 2012, a move that marked their new dominance of Italian football.
-Torino may fall well short in terms of honours compared to their biggest rivals, but they rise for every derby, the next of which takes place April 5, 2020.
+Torino may fall well short in terms of honours compared to their biggest rivals, but they rise for every derby.

 How to Stream Serie A Matches in Australia